chitranshi29/ChitranshiAwasthi_FSDBatchAug_Lab-DSA-assessmentP/README.md

 Second problem:
-Input: sum = 28, given BST
+Input: sum =130, given BST
-output Sum = 130
+output:Pair is (60,70)
-Pair is (60,70)
+If the sum is not found, print nodes are not found.
-Please find attched Image.
+Please find attched Image.[Program.docs] file

 Sum_Binary_tree is the class.The idea is based on Hashing.